Eduardo Cabra: Cabra

-As Musical Producer
+As a musical producer

 In 2013, Eduardo began his career as an independent musical producer with the production of Cuban singer Diana Fuentes's debut album.
 Since then, Eduardo has worked with many established artists, as well as helped smaller artists obtain industry recognition through his work and musical productions.

-As a producer, Eduardo stands out for his ability to integrate rhythms and influences from around the world within the style of the artist he records, helping give the artist a unique personality, while giving transcendence to their music by filling it with unique nuances.
 Trending Tropics, a project Eduardo worked on with his partner Vicente Garca in which they explored diverse sound textures and experimented with new materials, is proof of this, as he tells us in an exclusive interview for Rolling Stone Colombia.

-Recently, Eduardo was given the opportunity to produce a song written by Sie7e and performed by Pedro Capó for a Pepsi commercial campaign in 2021.
+He was given the opportunity to produce a song written by Sie7e and performed by Pedro Capó for a Pepsi commercial campaign in 2021.
 Gibson is another brand that has lately placed its trust in Eduardo.
 Additionally, has worked with Rita Indiana, Abel Pintos, Diana Fuentes, Vicente García, La Vida Boheme, Monsieur Periné, Chambao, Gustavo Cordera and Jorge Drexler, among many others.

-At 38 years old, Eduardo Cabra is the producer with most Latin Grammy nominations and awards, with a total of 45 nominations and 28 wins.
+Cabra is the producer with the most Latin Grammy nominations and awards, with a total of 45 nominations and 28 wins.